What Is a Service-Level Agreement (SLA)? And How to Write One

 • The cost of meeting SLA goals: Some IT customers may include business process metrics into the SLA by using key performance indicators that it already uses to determine business success.

-Include a statement about how metrics will be monitored, such as through different software and business tools or during regular team meetings.
+Include a statement about the methods for monitoring metrics, such as through different software and business tools or during regular team meetings.

 4. Prepare the service level agreement document.